kdpawson/VIMCustom/README.md

   **WARNING Backup your .vimrc file before running this script** **You have been Warned!!**

-Make the script file executable and run with root privileges, it will ask you which Distro you are running Ubuntu or CentOS.
+Make the script file executable and select which Distro you are running Ubuntu or CentOS only at this stage.
+Run with standard user privileges, it will sudo up when needed and ask for a password.
 It will first run an update with apt-get update or yum update depending on what distro you entered.
 It will now install some pre-req packages such as VIM, git and wget and then install the following:

 ==> pathogen vim plugin